Willis Island: Climate

-Willis Island experiences a tropical savanna climate (Köppen: Aw, Trewartha: Awha), with a hot and oppressive wet season from November to April; and a warm, muggy dry season from May to October, typical for most of Far North Queensland.
+Willis Island experiences a moist tropical savanna climate (Köppen: Aw, Trewartha: Awha), with a hot and oppressive wet season from November to April, and a warm, muggy dry season from May to October, typical for most of Far North Queensland.
 Warm, windy and humid weather predominates the island even during the winter, with the average temperature being 26.6 °C (79.9 °F), but the long dry season reduces average annual precipitation, which is 1073.4 mm (42.3 inches).

 Temperatures are moderated in all seasons by the warm Coral Sea, which eliminates extreme weather.
-The absolute temperature range is very narrow: from 35.2 °C (95.4 °F) on the 9th of February 2002 to 18.4 °C (65.1 °F) on the 28th of June 2007.
+The absolute temperature range is very narrow: from 35.2 °C (95.4 °F) on 9 February 2002 to 18.4 °C (65.1 °F) on 28 June 2007.
 In addition, diurnal temperature range is limited in comparison to the city of Cairns on mainland Australia.
 High temperatures are similar year-round, but Cairns averages cooler nights in the wet and dry seasons, along with lowered humidity.
 Temperature is slightly cooler in the dry season during the day and night: averages range from 28.5 °C (83.3 °F) in February to 24.4 °C (75.9 °F) in July and August.

 Precipitation is brought on by thunderstorms from northeasterly trade winds during the wet season, while the island is too far north for cold fronts from the Tasman Sea to arrive and deliver precipitation.
 Due to the "hit-or-miss" nature of these thunderstorms, precipitation is extremely variable in the summer.
 Only 1.0 mm (0.04 inches) was recorded in November 1992, but an astounding 1484.8 mm (58.46 inches) was recorded in March 1997, more than the annual average in just one month.
 Occasionally, cyclones can occur in the summer, and are more common than on the mainland, as average wind speeds are higher.
 Winters are much drier, bottoming at 7.1 mm (0.28 inches) in September.